 Members of the grading committee include the Custos, the Opponent(s) and one or two faculty representatives.
 The faculty representative must be a professor or a member of the research and teaching staff who has the qualifications of a docent.
 If the Custos has supervised the thesis, he or she will have the right to speak but not to vote at the committee meeting.
 The Faculty Council decides on the committee’s composition.

-The grading of the thesis must consider the doctoral candidate’s defence of the thesis at the public examination and preliminary examiners statements (Rector's decision HY/498/2017).
+The grading of the thesis must consider the doctoral candidate’s defense of the thesis at the public examination and preliminary examiners statements (Rector's decision HY/498/2017).

 Doctoral theses are graded on a scale of pass with distinction, pass or fail.
 As a rule, doctoral theses are approved with the grade pass.
-In exceptional cases, when a doctoral thesis as a whole is of exceptional merit and groundbreaking in the light of the assessment criteria, the grade pass with distinction will be given.
+In exceptional cases, when a doctoral thesis as a whole is highly distinguished in the light of all the assessment criteria, the grade pass with distinction will be given.
 In such cases, the grade must be separately justified.

 Before the grading of the thesis in the Faculty Council, the doctoral candidate shall have the opportunity to object to the Opponent’s statement and any other documents related to the grading process (section 44 of the Regulations on Degrees and the Protection of Students’ Rights at the University of Helsinki).

 Doctoral thesis are examined at a public examination which must be held within 12 months of the granting of permission for the public defense.

 Doctoral thesis writers must be allowed to submit to the Faculty Council their objection to the selection of the opponent and dissertation grading committee members (Section 44 of the Regulations on Degrees and the Protection of Students’ Rights at the University of Helsinki and Rector's decision HY/498/2017).